blastcloud/hybrid-docs/docs/extending/readme.md

 | __invoke(): array | Return all history items that pass the filter. |
 | __toString(): string | Return a human readable explanation.
 Used on failure. |

 In addition, you should provide any methods you want to expose to the `Expectation` class, in the case above, the `withUserIn` method.
 You can provide as many public methods as you like.
 For example, you could add another method `withUserRoleAddsDirects` to force the filter to also require a list of employees if the user's role is `admin`.
-Just be aware that all exposed methods should be considered in the single `__invoke` method.
+Just be aware that all history if filtered through the single `__invoke` method.

 ### Naming Convention